Isacww/Is/Atlas/Videos/The Polarity of Plants - 2025-12-23.md

 ## Key Phrase/Quote
-"showing polarity is deeply embedded in cells" "indicating variable attachment influenced by ions"
+"showing polarity is deeply embedded in cells" "indicating variable attachment influenced by ions" "Trees conduct electricity via sap, becoming negatively charged tips attracting ions."
+- This is touched upon in the 3rd book of [[Ringing Cedars]]
 ## Notes on "Plant Polarity" Video by Rupert Sheldrake

 ### Introduction to Plant Polarity